BBC News (British TV channel): Countdown sequence

 An important part of the channel's presentation since launch has been the top of the hour countdown sequence, since there is no presentation system with continuity announcers so the countdown provides a link to the beginning of the next hour.
 A similar musical device is used on BBC Radio 5 Live, and mirrors the pips on BBC Radio 4.

 Previous styles have included a series of fictional flags set to music between 1997 and 1999 before the major relaunch, incorporating the new contemporary music composed by David Lowe, and graphics developed by Lambie-Nairn.
 Various images, originally ivory numbers fully animated against a deep red background, were designed to fit the pace of the channel, and the music soon gained notoriety, and was often satirised and parodied in popular culture.
 Images of life around the UK were added in replacement later with the same music, together with footage of the newsroom and exterior of Television Centre.
 The 2003 relaunch saw a small change to this style with less of a metropolitan feel to the footage.

 A new sequence was introduced on 28 March 2005, designed and created by Red Bee Media and directed by Mark Chaudoir.
 The full version ran for 60 seconds, though only around 30 seconds were usually shown on air.
 The music was revised completely but the biggest change came in the footage used – reflecting the methods and nature of newsgathering, while a strong emphasis was placed on the BBC logo itself.
 Satellite dishes are shown transmitting and receiving red "data streams".
-In production of the countdown sequence, Clive Norman filmed images around the United Kingdom, Richard Jopson in the United States, while BBC News cameramen filmed images from Iraq, Beijing (Tiananmen Square), Bund of Shanghai, Africa, as well as areas affected by the 2004 Asian tsunami and others.
+In production of the countdown sequence, Clive Norman filmed images around the United Kingdom, Richard Jopson in the United States, while BBC News camerapeople filmed images from Iraq, Beijing (Tiananmen Square), Bund of Shanghai, Africa, as well as areas affected by the 2004 Asian tsunami and others.